ppazosp/WhispServer/README.md

   - AES-GCM encryption for client-to-client communication.
   - Passwords stored encrypted in the database.
   - Two-factor authentication for enhanced security.

-- **Client Functionality**:
-  - Login/Registration system.
-  - Friendship system.
-  - Text/image-based chats.
-  - Privacy-first design: messages are not stored and are deleted when both users disconnect.

 - **P2P Communication**: Built using Java RMI for a smooth and decentralized experience.